Linguistic development of Genie: Early pronoun comprehension

 Starting in September 1972 Curtiss spent a great deal of time testing Genie's acquisition of pronouns and at first found that Genie strenuously resisted, often refusing to respond or clearly guessing, until becoming more receptive to them in late 1973.
 By December 1972 Genie understood and spontaneously used the pronoun I, pronouncing it with more stress for emphasis, but almost exclusively used it with the words want or like and still frequently referred to herself by name.
 She did not show any comprehension of any other pronouns besides you and me, which she interchangeably used; Genie would often say, "Mama love you" while pointing to herself, which Curtiss attributed to a manifestation of Genie's inability to distinguish who she was from who someone else was.
 Genie did not spontaneously use any other pronouns or use pronominal forms in her speech, although by 1973 she clearly understood the reciprocal pronoun each other.

 In 1973 and early 1974 Genie identified possessive pronouns, such as his, your, and my, with less than 50% accuracy.
-By 1973 she began to use the possessive pronoun my, making my and the possessive pronoun her the only possessive pronouns she learned.
+By 1973 she began to use the word my, making my and the possessive pronoun her the only possessive pronouns she learned.
 Curtiss wrote that this comprehension was not total, and was at least partially predicated on the method of testing.
 On another test from this time on reflexive pronouns, such as "The boy is feeding himself", she got more wrong than right but did somewhat better on sentences using object pronouns, such as "He is feeding him".
 Curtiss also recorded Genie using the word it twice, but only in sentences that were, for all practical purposes, imitative utterances.